alvinlyt94/CZ3006-NET-CENTRIC-COMPUTING/README.md

 ### Implementation of a Sliding Window Protocol
 - Enhance understanding of the network protocol hierarchy, flow control and error control techniques by implementing a sliding window protocol in a simulated communication network system

+Refer to `CZ3006 Coursework Assignment 1.pdf` for more details.

 Programming Language Used: ``Java``

 ### Web Applications using JavaScript and PHP